Active Directory Lab 1 – Azure

 Domain Specifications:

-• DNS Integration: Integrated DNS zones for forward and reverse lookups (allows for auto replication to all domain controllers and multiple DCs can update DNS records).
+- DNS Integration: Integrated DNS zones for lookups (allows for auto replication to all domain controllers and multiple DCs can update DNS records).

-Using the Server Manager application, we our adding the AD role to our server, making it a Domain Controller.
+- Using the Server Manager application, we are adding the AD role to our server, making it a Domain Controller.

-• Typically, you do NOT use .local, you would use carlostech.com and create subdomains such as local.carlostech.com, mail.carlostech.com, etc. The reasonings behind this are:
+- Typically, you do NOT use .local, you would use carlostech.com and create subdomains such as local.carlostech.com, mail.carlostech.com, etc. because:

 The Domain Controller was configured with multiple roles such as: